bfordAIMS/ereefs-tutorials/TO_DO.md

   - eatlas reef boundaries shapefile
   - etc.

 * Efficient server access (R & Python).
 The third tutorial in the server access series.
 Considers ways to maximise efficiency of accessing data from the server (e.g. for 50,000 points).
 Provide a time comparison of R vs python.
+(Minimize the number of files opened, Check if points are in the eReefs model scope, Check if multiple points in single model grid cell).

 * Map plot tutorial (R & Python) in plotting series.
 Looks at plotting points and rasters on maps (static and interactive with leaflet).

 * Create python version of the processing tutorial.

-*